What is replacement cost?

 You can calculate the replacement cost of your home yourself using a calculator, but it takes a bit of legwork, including figuring out square footage costs in your areas.

-If you’re not sure how to calculate the replacement cost of your home, it just takes a few easy steps.
-To calculate the replacement cost, first, determine the building cost per square foot in your area and then multiply that by your home’s square footage.
+To estimate the replacement cost, determine the building cost per square foot in your area, then multiply it by your home’s square footage.

 • Roofing materials: Enter the type of roof you have to calculate replacement.